BACK

 Anesthesia often involves more than one medicine.
 Some medicines are given into your vein.
 You may be asked to breathe in (inhale) a special gas through a mask.
 Once you are asleep, the doctor may insert a tube into your windpipe (trachea) to help you breathe and protect your lungs.

 You will be watched very closely while you are asleep.
-Your blood pressure, pulse, and breathing will be monitored.
-The health care provider taking care of you can change how deeply asleep you are during the surgery.
+Your blood pressure, pulse, and breathing will be monitored continuously.

-You will not move, feel any pain, or have any memory of the procedure because of this medicine.
+You will not move, feel any pain, or have any memory of the procedure because of these medicines.

 Why the Procedure Is Performed